AN INTERPRETIVE CROSSROADS

 - The Two asks: How do I keep everything in motion without dropping the ball?

-- The Three asks: What system needs to be designed so this work can be done well and sustainably–and reduces the need to juggle?
+- The Three asks: What system needs to be designed so this work can be done well, sustainably—and with less juggling?

 - juggling bills, schedules, meals, emails, and appointments